 How to apply

-Click the apply link which will direct you to our website.
-You will then need to complete our online application form.
-If your application is successful, one of our recruiters will invite you to an interview at our local offices.
-All successful candidates offered a place on our programme must be available to complete our two-week induction training before going into school.
+All applications should me made online via the Apply button.
+If an application is successful, prospective candidates will be invited to take part in an assessment centre at one of our regional offices.
+All successful candidates offered a place on our programme must be available to complete our induction training before going into school.

 Click Apply to start your application now.
 This job will be available on Prospects until 03/06/2019